parthjdabhi/PhotoDoodle/app/NOTES.md

+#Persistence

+Have the incremental tessellator record input strokes.
+When tesselating a chunk, push the inputstroke into an array such that it is not lost.
+To save a document, perisst the strokes and the brush used.
+A whole document can be a storage of these pairings Pair<Array<InputStroke>,Brush>

 # Currently

 Line caps cause overlap-darkening at chunk intersections when drawing in partial alpha. this should not be a surprise.